Prepare for a US Immigration Interview

 What to Expect at a US Immigration Visa Interview

 - 1Show up 15 minutes early.Better early than late!
 You will likely need to get through security at the entrance.
 They'll let you know where you are supposed to go.Show up 15 minutes early.Advertisement

 - 2When you get to the appointed location, you will need to show the letter of appointment you received in the mail.Present your letter.

 - 3If you haven't yet, pay the interview fee.

-- 4Get your fingerprint and a picture taken.
+- 4Get your fingerprints and a photo taken.

 - 7Thoroughly review your documents before coming to the interview, to make sure nothing is missing, and to know where to find everything.The interviewer will ask to see your documents.